 - What to take (optional): Swimming costume, towel, sunglasses, perhaps a blanket for the kids to sit on, hat, sun cream, mosquito repellent.

-- Included in entrance fees: Access to the grounds, bird aviaries, lake shoreline, plus a free-flying bird of prey display daily at 4pm.
+- Included in entrance fees: Access to the grounds, bird aviaries, lake shoreline, plus a free-flying ‘birds of prey’ display.

 - No cooler boxes with personal food or drink are allowed.